ILIAS-eLearning/ILIAS/docs/configuration/install.md

 The `<user>` is a valid, arbitrary user account within the ILIAS installation.
 The `<client_id>` corresponds to the client ID of the ILIAS installation.

-To configure automated Cron Jobs in your system, you need to create an user in ILIAS, for example named `cron`.
+To configure automated Cron Jobs in your system, you need to create a user in ILIAS, for example named `cron`.
 Then create a new file in the Linux Cron configuration for ILIAS at `/etc/cron.d/ilias`, including a line to execute `./cli/cron.php` every 5 minutes.
 Other methods for executing Linux cron tasks, such as using the user crontab, can also be utilized.